Dysarthria in Adults

 • identify other systems and processes that may be affected (e.g., swallowing, language, cognition); and

 The severity of the disorder does not necessarily determine the degree of disability.
-Speech-related disability will depend on the communication needs of the individual and the comprehensibility of his or her speech in salient contexts.
+Speech-related disability will depend on the communication needs of the individual, the perceived impact of the disorder, and the comprehensibility of their speech in salient contexts.

 • impairments in body structure and function, including underlying strengths and weaknesses in speech production and verbal/nonverbal communication;